dclnbrght/web/content-software/career-planning-in-the-ai-era.md

 **What AGI Might Be Capable Of**

 Artificial General Intelligence (AGI) represents AI systems that can autonomously handle the vast majority of complex knowledge work across all domains.
-Unlike earlier stages where humans direct AI agents, it's likely that AGI systems will independently understand the context of problems, devise solutions, implement them, and iteratively adapt based on outcomes, all with minimal human guidance (presuming that [alignment](https://www.anthropic.com/research/alignment-faking) is a solved problem).
+Unlike earlier stages where humans direct AI agents, it's likely that AGI systems will independently understand the context of problems, devise solutions, implement them, and iteratively adapt and learn based on outcomes, all with minimal human guidance (presuming that [alignment](https://www.anthropic.com/research/alignment-faking) is a solved problem).

 **Possible Human Roles**